dlopezyse/dlopezyse/README.md

 Hi! 👋🏻 I'm **Diego**, and I develop Machine Learning solutions that drive innovation and solve real-world challenges.
 My mission is to bridge research and practical applications to create a meaningful impact.

 I'm an Alumnus of Singularity University and a former Responsible AI Fellow at [MILA](https://mila.quebec/en) and Data Science for Social Good (DSSG) Fellow at the [German Research Center for Artificial Intelligence (DFKI)](https://www.dfki.de/en/web).
-Currently conducting AI research at Argentina's National Technological University (UTN).
+Currently leading AI research at Argentina's National Technological University (UTN).

 See my **research**: